-- Enabled: This property determines whether a user account is enabled or disenabled. - Deleted: Determines whether a user account or group is deleted. - Locked: Determines whether the user account is locked because of too many unsuccessful logins. - AdvancedAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods.

-- PreSharedKeyAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods that use encryption through a shared key. - SRP6aAuthenticationEnabled: This property determines whether a user account enables authentication with the SRP-6 authentication method. - External Authentication Enabled: Determines whether a user account enables external authentication with LDAP and/or Kerberos. - HTTPAuthenticationEnabled: specifies whether the user account enables HTTP authentication.
+- Enabled: This property determines whether a user account is enabled or disenabled. - Deleted: Determines whether a user account or group is deleted. - Locked: Determines whether the user account is locked because of too many unsuccessful logins. - IdentityLinkingEnabled: Determines whether the user has the permission to link their account with the identities at other identity providers (Google, Microsoft ...). - AdvancedAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods. - PreSharedKeyAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods that use encryption through a shared key. - SRP6aAuthenticationEnabled: This property determines whether a user account enables authentication with the SRP-6 authentication method. - ExternalAuthenticationEnabled: Determines whether a user account enables external authentication with LDAP and/or Kerberos. - HTTPAuthenticationEnabled: specifies whether the user account enables HTTP authentication.